 The results are detailed in \autoref{tbl:results}.
-Since the state preparation method we propose is exact, the fidelity is always 1, with minor deviations attributable to numerical noise.
-While guaranteeing the preparation of an arbitrary state with $100\%$ fidelity, our method requires more catalysis photons.
-The scheme in \cite{Kopylov:2025zcs} can attain perfect fidelity for a low number of modes and photons, and we conjecture that indeed it allows the preparation of any three-photon three-mode states but its fidelity degrades when a fourth mode is introduced.
-With both methods, the optimization process can converge to multiple solutions, which have identically high fidelities (or low reconstruction errors), but which are not equivalent in terms of success probabilities.
+Since the state preparation methods we propose are exact, the fidelity is always 1, with minor deviations attributable to numerical noise.
+While guaranteeing the preparation of an arbitrary state with $100\%$ fidelity, the Waring decomposition seems to always require more catalyzing photons with respect to the optimal ESP decomposition.
+The scheme in \cite{Kopylov:2025zcs} can attain perfect fidelity for a low number of modes and photons, but its fidelity already degrades when a fourth mode is introduced.
+In all the cases, the optimization process can converge to multiple solutions corresponding to the same fidelity for each method, yielding different success probabilities.
 A practical implementation should thus select the best of several candidate solutions, or include the success probability as an additional term in the function being optimized.

 We also compared the scheme in \cite{Kopylov:2025zcs} with the method tailored for quadratic polynomials presented in \autoref{sec:quadratic}, for an increasing number of modes $M$.
 For each value of $M$, we considered 100 two-photon states with coefficients sampled randomly from a normal distribution.
 The results are given in \autoref{tbl:random-results} and confirm the optimality of the preparation scheme presented in \autoref{th:e2-corollary}.
 The method we propose requires a single photon projection for the case of three modes, but then generalizes to two photon states in any number of modes with linear scaling of the required target of PNR.